crossleydominic/ThreadSafetyAnnotations/README.md

 ============

 Custom attributes can be used to make up a class and it's fields to define a simple locking policy.
-- ThreadSafeAttribute - Should be added to the definition of a class.
+- **ThreadSafeAttribute** - Should be added to the definition of a class.
 This attribute is used as a marker to indicate that the class will be analysed.
-- LockAttribute - Used to indicate that the object will be used as the synchronization root as the target of a lock(){...} statement
+- **LockAttribute** - Used to indicate that the associated object will be used as the synchronization root for a member variable.
+It can be referenced by name as the part of a [GuardedBy(...)] attribute for a member variable.
-- GuardedByAttribute - Should be added to any of a classes fields that will be accessed from multiple threads.
+- **GuardedByAttribute** - Should be added to any field of a class that will be accessed from multiple threads.
 The attribute allows for the name of a lock (or locks) to be associated with the field.
 The analysis engine will disallow any accesses of the field unless its corresponding lock is taken.

 Once a class has been marked up with the custom attributes which define the basic locking policies then it becomes possible to check all of the classes methods and properties to ensure that the locking policy is being followed.
 For instance, if we wanted to ensure that a field is only accessed when it's lock it's taken then we could declare the fields like this